How To Find A Therapist To Help Your Teenager With Their Social Skills Or Social Anxiety

 Options for paying for counseling

 - If you have insurance, find a counselor who's covered by your plan - Some plans only let you see providers in their network.
 Others will reimburse you for anyone you see who has certain credentials.
 The obvious benefit of this approach is that a lot of the cost will be taken care of.
 However, you might learn about a therapist or program that seems like a great fit for your teen that your plan doesn't cover.
-Your plan may also limit how many sessions they can attend, or what approaches their counselor can use.
+Your plan may also limit how many sessions they can attend, or what approaches a counselor can use.

 - Pay for a counselor out of pocket - This route is usually pricier, but if you find the right person or program it can be worth it.
 Some self-pay therapists offer a sliding scale fee, so it's not necessarily unaffordable.
 Also, if your insurance plan has a higher deductible, paying for someone yourself may not be that much more expensive.